PHOENIXCONTACT/MORYX-Framework/docs/articles/AbstractionLayer.md

 ## Process

-A [Process](xref:Processes) consists of a series of activities.
+A [Process](Processing/Processes.md) consists of a series of activities.

 ## Products

-A [ProductType](xref:Moryx.AbstractionLayer.Products.IProduct) or better a *product description* is used by a [ProductRecipes](xref:Moryx.AbstractionLayer.Recipes.ProductRecipe) to provide a basic structure to produce a [ProductInstance](xref:Moryx.AbstractionLayer.Products.ProductInstance)
+A [ProductType](xref:Moryx.AbstractionLayer.Products.IProductType) or better a *product description* is used by a [ProductRecipe](xref:Moryx.AbstractionLayer.Recipes.
+ProductRecipe) to provide a basic structure to produce a [ProductInstance](xref:Moryx.AbstractionLayer.Products.ProductInstance)

 ## Recipes